-Tortas are just one of Mexico’s iconic dishes and it is not enough just knowing their story without having tasted at least one type.
-This is why we invite you to complement your gastronomical reads with the experience of our walking food tours, so you get to deeply know the flavors of Mexican cooking.
-Follow our social media, Sabores México Food Tours and stay tuned to avoid missing new articles, tips, and surprises.
+Tortas are just one of Mexico’s iconic dishes, and it is not enough just to know their story without having tasted at least one type.
+This is why we invite you to complement your gastronomical reads with the experience of one of our Walking Food Tours in Mexico City, so you get to deeply know the flavors of Mexican cooking.

 Article by: María José Ordóñez Platas